 The Sixth Form offers great opportunities for students to construct their own curriculum.
-Most students study four subjects at AS level, and continue three in the Upper Sixth to A2 level.
-A few (especially double mathematicians) choose to study five AS subjects in the Lower Sixth, and continue four subjects to A2.
+Most students study four subjects at AS level, and continue three in the Upper Sixth to A-Level.
+A few (especially double mathematicians) choose to study five AS subjects in the Lower Sixth, and continue four subjects to A-Level.

 Many students are clear that they are ready to specialise.
 An aspiring Medic may select Biology, Chemistry, Physics, Maths; an engineer might opt for Double Maths, Physics and Technology as an excellent springboard for university study.
 Others will keep their options open, and might study French, Psychology, Biology and Economics; or English, Maths, Music and History.

 Teaching groups at Bolton School are small (normally a maximum of 15 per class, often far fewer) and so it is easy to receive the personal attention which will help you thrive in your subjects.

 Upper Sixth students have the opportunity to take the Extended Project Qualification (EPQ) in a subject of their own choosing.
 The EPQ is a tremendous way of learning vital research skills and developing personal academic interests.

 "One of the major benefits of Bolton School is not only the high standard of teaching, but the staff's willingness to go out of their way to do everything they can to help the students, whether it be by giving extra study sessions, doing further research or even marking a huge essay so they can give it you back the next day.
 The small classes give great accessibility to the teachers, meaning we feel comfortable talking to them, about the lessons, part of the syllabus or concerning a personal problem."

 Jenni, Year 12